kevindudeja/CSE4020/README.md

 Statistics
 1. Introduction to Statistical Learning - http://www-bcf.usc.edu/~gareth/ISL/

+Linear Algebra
+1. Linear Algebra by Jim Ho Kwak
+    - Ketan has a djvu file for those in need

 #### To Study
 1. Linear Algebra - "*Before you do anything else, start boning up on your linear (matrix) algebra.
 This is the single most important thing you can do to get yourself bootstrapping your ML education.*"